 Dried fruits are used in different ways.
 They can be used in compotes (stewed fruit), in cakes, in desserts, in some dishes or they can even be comsumed plain.

 Although it has a large amount of sugar in it, it’s not harmful as it’s all natural sugar.
-Doctors recommend those who hate milk to eat figs, which contain the necessary calcium for health
+Doctors recommend those who hate milk to eat dried fig, which contains the necessary calcium for health.
+People with diabetes should eat it carefully though.

 There is an idiom in Turkish culture: to plant a fig tree in one’s yard.
 It means to make something very bad for someone, to give harm to someone.
 The reason behind this idiom is that roots of a fig tree are very strong and they can spread easily.
 If we imagine that someone plants a fig tree in your yard, your house will collapse soon because of the roots of the tree.